What is disability discrimination?

 schools, universities and other education institutions

 service providers (businesses and organisations which provide goods and services).

 Service providers include:

-businesses such as banks, letting agents, estate agents, shops, restaurants, pubs, cinemas, leisure centres and travel agents
+banks, letting agents, estate agents, shops, restaurants, pubs, cinemas and leisure centres

 a disabled person is treated less favourably than a non-disabled person, and

 they are treated this way for a reason arising from their disability, and

 the treatment cannot be justified